 Explore this quiet, flatwater trail in southwest Georgia for a peaceful paddle through the cypress trees!

-The Ochlockonee River Water Trail is a 66-mile water trail begins in Colquitt County before traveling through Thomasville, then Grady County, and crossing in to Florida.
+The Ochlockonee River Water Trail is a 66-mile water trail that begins in Colquitt County before traveling through Thomasville, then Grady County, and crossing in to Florida.
 This river travels through a bottomland forest, and is filled with sandbars, beaches, and lots of wildlife – watch out for alligators!

 This trail is perfect for beginners and experts alike.

 With a distance of almost 160 miles, there is a lot to explore on the Withlacoochee and Little River Water Trail.
-This water trail travels through Valdosta, Moultrie, Tifton, and Quitman before heading south into Florida!
+This water trail travels through Valdosta, Moultrie, Tifton, and Quitman before heading south into Florida.

 These water trails are mostly flatwater trails with some Class I rapids, and are great for experts and beginners alike.
 Paddle through the black waters and cypress trees, and enjoy the peaceful scenery of south Georgia.